 The GDPR is the EU’s way of giving individuals, prospects, customers, contractors and employees more power over their data and less power to the organizations that collect and use such data for monetary gain.

-The Business Implications of GDPR
+The business implications of GDPR

 This new data protection regulation puts the consumer in the driver’s seat, and the task of complying with this regulation falls upon businesses and organizations.
 Otherwise, you're failing to comply.

-In short, the GDPR applies to all businesses and organizations established in the EU, regardless of whether the data processing takes place in the EU or not.
+Well, GDPR applies to all businesses and organizations established in the EU, regardless of whether the data processing takes place in the EU or not.
 Even non-EU established organizations will be subject to GDPR.
 If your business offers goods and/ or services to citizens in the EU, then it’s subject to GDPR.

 All organizations and companies that work with personal data should appoint a data protection officer or data controller who is in charge of GDPR compliance.